 - Employees are not reimbursed for valet parking costs, with the exception of valet parking costs incurred at the accommodation occupied by the employee for travel on official business involving an overnight stay away from their work base.

 - Courses in Canberra, arranged by the Department, will be scheduled with consideration given to Parliamentary sitting periods wherever possible.

-- Electorate employees may be entitled to travel to learning and development activities in accordance with their travel entitlement.
-The costs for this travel will be debited against the Electorate Support Budget.
+- Electorate employees may travel to learning and development activities as official business in accordance with the arrangements in the travel determination.
+The costs for this travel will be debited against the Electorate Support Budget, if applicable.

-- Employees who are based in the Northern Territory are entitled to use the additional travel under paragraph 34 to travel to Adelaide or Brisbane to attend training under the Professional Development Program, approved ad hoc training, or other approved professional development activities.
+- Employees who are based in the Northern Territory can use the additional travel under paragraph 32 to travel to Adelaide or Brisbane.
+Employees based in Tasmania can travel to Melbourne.